Updated: May 13

 This post uses the version of SDI found on the AP Biology formula sheet.
 Another version of the equation is used for small communities.
 The two versions are sometimes called finite (small samples) and infinite (large samples).
 AP Biology uses the infinite version of the equation.
 The specific formula that appears on the AP exam will be used here, even though the simulations used for these examples produce small sample sizes.
-The Resources page includes worksheets for both versions of SDI as well as species richness options.
+The Resources page (and Google drive) includes worksheets for both versions of SDI as well as species richness options.

 Quick ecology vocab review before getting into the equation; a community is a group of different species in a given area and a population is a group of individuals of the same species in an area.

 Two variables are needed for this formula.
 First is the total number of individuals in the community.
 Second is the population size for each species.
 In a real study, scientists use various sampling techniques to estimate population sizes.
 For the purposes of practice, we will use a simulation to collect data.